2009 Kansas State Wildcats football team: Game summaries

-Massachusetts
+UMass

-The season opener against the UMASS Minutemen marked the return of head coach Bill Snyder, and was dubbed as the Kansas State "Family Reunion".
-Over 300 former Kansas State players were in attendance, and 50,750 fans (the largest crowd to witness a season opener in Manhattan) watched the Wildcats beat UMASS 21-17.
+The season opener against the UMass Minutemen marked the return of head coach Bill Snyder, and was dubbed as the Kansas State "Family Reunion".
+Over 300 former Kansas State players were in attendance, and 50,750 fans (the largest crowd to witness a season opener in Manhattan) watched the Wildcats beat UMass, 21–17.
 K-State quarterback Carson Coffman completed 14 out of 27 passes, totaling to 182 yards, including two passing touchdowns and a rushing score.
-This was the second all-time meeting between the Wildcats and Minutemen, the Wildcats now own the series 2-0.
+This was the second all-time meeting between the Wildcats and Minutemen.

-Louisiana Lafayette
+Louisiana–Lafayette

 This was the first ever trip for the Wildcats to Lafayette, Louisiana.
 K-State was favored by 7 points going into the game.
-Tyler Albrecht's first career field goal attempt was a memorable one as the junior nailed a 48-yarder with 32 seconds left to give Louisiana-Lafayette a 17-15 victory over Kansas State.
+Tyler Albrecht's first career field goal attempt was a memorable one as the junior nailed a 48-yarder with 32 seconds left to give Louisiana-Lafayette a 17–15 victory over Kansas State.

-The Ragin' Cajuns, unbeaten through their first two games for the first time since 1990, trailed 15-14 before driving from their 33 to the Kansas State 30.
+The Ragin' Cajuns, unbeaten through their first two games for the first time since 1990, trailed 15–14 before driving from their 33 to the Kansas State 30.
 Louisiana-Lafayette had only two first downs in the second half before quarterback Chris Masson completed four passes for 30 yards in the final drive.
-Kansas State (1-1) rallied from a 14-2 deficit with two fourth-quarter touchdowns.
+Kansas State (1–1) rallied from a 14–2 deficit with two fourth-quarter touchdowns.

 Wildcat running back Daniel Thomas threw for one score and ran for one, throwing a 3-yard jump pass to Jeron Mastrud off a direct snap on the first play of the final quarter.

-Seven minutes later, Thomas capped an 86-yard drive with a 3-yard run, and Josh Cherry hit the extra point for the 15-14 lead with 8:08 left.
+Seven minutes later, Thomas capped an 86-yard drive with a 3-yard run, and Josh Cherry hit the extra point for the 15–14 lead with 8:08 left.
 Thomas finished with 136 rushing yards, 92 in the second half.
-The Wildcats took a 2-0 lead when Masson ran out of his own end zone after a bad snap with 2:43 left in the opening quarter.
+The Wildcats took a 2–0 lead when Masson ran out of his own end zone after a bad snap with 2:43 left in the opening quarter.

 Masson, who finished 20-for-36 for 185 yards, came back to guide the Ragin' Cajuns on a 61-yard drive that was capped by Undrea Sails' 9-yard touchdown run with 9:37 left in the first half.
-Louisiana-Lafayette drove 73 yards in the final 2:19 of the half to take a 14-2 halftime lead on Masson's 1-yard pass to Luke Aubrey.
+Louisiana-Lafayette drove 73 yards in the final 2:19 of the half to take a 14–2 halftime lead on Masson's 1-yard pass to Luke Aubrey.

 The Ragin' Cajuns had three first-half turnovers, but the Wildcats couldn't take advantage despite having five first-half possessions in Ragin' Cajun territory.
 Kansas State was 0-for-8 on third-down conversions in the first half.